Eloymtm/ESOF_1/README.md

 You can find below information and references related with the project management in our team:

-* Backlog management: Product backlog and Iteration backlog in a  ;
+* Backlog management: Product backlog and Iteration backlog in a [github projects board](https://github.com/orgs/FEUP-LEIC-ES-2023-24/projects/28/views/1) ;
 * Release management:
   * [v0.0]